Emergency:

 • Pain or discomfort, especially during bowel movements or prolonged sitting.

-• Swelling and itching around the anus.
+• Visible swelling and itching around the anus.

 Thrombosed Hemorrhoids